Skip to content

 6. Tool Architecture

-Static built-ins come from src/tools/index.ts and src/tools/*.
+Static built-ins come from src/tools/index.ts and src/tools/*:

 Dynamic tools can be registered by:

-• src/mcp.ts
+• src/mcp.ts — registers mcp_<server>_<tool> tools

-• src/skills.ts
+• src/skills.ts — registers activate_skill tool

 7. Safety Model